 - Train your employees on PCI DSS requirements and best practices for handling cardholder data securely.

 - Work with PCI DSS–compliant payment-processing providers, such as Stripe, to reduce the workload of your compliance efforts and ensure the highest level of security for your customers’ data.

 Secure payment gateways

-Secure payment gateways facilitate the processing of credit card transactions while protecting customer payment data from unauthorized access and fraud.
-By providing a secure channel for transmitting payment information between the customer, business, and payment processor or acquiring bank, payment gateways are an important component of a highly secure payment environment.
+Secure payment gateways facilitate the processing of credit card transactions while protecting customer payment data from unauthorised access and fraud.
+By providing a secure channel for transmitting payment information among the customer, business, and payment processor or acquiring bank, payment gateways are an important component of a highly secure payment environment.

 Key features of secure payment gateways include:

 Secure payment gateways employ encryption protocols such as SSL and TLS to encrypt sensitive payment data during transmission.
 These protocols ensure that the communication between the customer’s browser and the payment gateway remains secure, protecting the data from interception or tampering.